juanbecerra0/Hoowan/README.md

 Personal game engine project developed using C++ and OpenGL

 # Overview
 Hoowan is my game engine developed in C++ and OpenGL.
 I’m following “The Cherno’s” Game Engine development YouTube series in addition to following some design patterns from Jason Gregory’s “Game Engine Architecture”, Third Edition.
+This likely won’t become a huge commercial game engine (duh).
+This is mostly for me to learn more about C++ development, real-time rendering, and game engine architecture.
+I also hope to develop a basic game using this engine.

 The Cherno's Game Engine YouTube series: https://www.youtube.com/playlist?list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT